The Gentlemen (2016 TV series): Supporting cast

+Episodes

 Development

 The series is first announced in January 2016.
 Originally, Julie Tan and Xu Bin were also announced to be part of the lineup.
 Their roles were replaced by Carrie Wong and Aloysius Pang respectively, as Julie turned down the series to allow herself to focus on her role in long-running drama series Peace & Prosperity.
 Wong was told that she would have to have her long locks shorn for her role, as executive producer Soh Bee Lian feels that the character would be more convincing in a bob cut than if she were to wear a wig.

 Filming began in February 2016.
 On 9 March, Toggle interviewed Pang, whose character falls in love with Paige Chua’s.
 The actors shot the scene where Chua saves his life when Pang falls over a railing at a parking complex in two hours.
 He was suspended from a third-floor ledge, with a ladder propping him up by the feet during breaks.
 Pierre Png, who plays a professional ballet dancer in the series, reveals that ballet is “much, much tougher” than boxing (referring to his previous role in Channel 5 telemovie Rise).
 While others have to take seven years to perfect ballet, he only has one month for his role.

 A press conference was held at Cafe Melba in the new Mediacorp campus on 26 July 2016.
 Chen Hanwei, Pierre Png, Aloysius Pang, Carrie Wong, Paige Chua, Cynthia Koh and Jin Yinji attended the conference.